Ddd1101/BPM_2018Fall/hw3/appAPI.md

 `GET /api/chiefEditor/editors`

-this request should only return editors that are available which means **maxReview**,which is a property of an editor,minus **toReviewList.length** should be non-negative.
+this request should only return editors that are available which means **maxReview**,which is a property of an editor,minus **toReview.length** should be non-negative.

 return example: